Jamster3000/DragonMaps/README.md

 While DragonMaps is still in its (very) early stages, it provides some of the essentials for creating and exporting very simple battlemaps.
 I plan to add additional features and enhancements to make DragonMaps a free powerful tool for everyone to create awesome battlemaps.

+# why is there no files here for the website?
+Despite my initial action having it open source, moving away from github pages to another source has made me consider whether to have it open or closed source.
+For the time being I plan on keeping it closed source.
+I am planning to reconsider as to whether this should stay as so.

 # Road Map
 Rather than listing everything there is planned to impliment here, just take a look at the [issues](https://github.com/Jamster3000/dragonmaps/issues) Page for a list of all features, enhancements and bugs.
 Alternitivly you can take a look at [Project DragonCode](https://github.com/users/Jamster3000/projects/11) to see what will and won't be worked on, what is currently being worked on, and what has already been done.